We’re Looking Forward to Welcoming You

 Join Us Virtually From Home

-If you are unable to join us on-campus, you can begin your program virtually from home.
+If you are unable to join us on-campus and are directly enrolling in a Kellstadt Graduate School of Business (KGSB) graduate program or a College of Computing and Digital Media (CDM) program, you can begin your program virtually from home.

 What Should You Expect From An Online Class?